Accounting & Finance

 Update

 This article shares alarming statistics on suspect real estate purchases in the UK.
-In 2022 £1.5 billion in property sales has been linked to Russians accused of illegal activity, including corruption.
-Since the Ukrainian War and many Russians on sanctions lists, money laundering through the property is more complex with anti-money laundering rules and compliance requirements for all businesses associated with property sales transactions.
+In 2022, £1.5 billion in property sales was linked to Russians accused of illegal activity, including corruption.
+Since the Ukrainian War and many Russians on sanctions lists, money laundering through the property is more complex, with anti-money laundering rules and compliance requirements for all businesses associated with property sales transactions.